 Nick Kaplan specialises in commercial and contractual disputes, with a particular emphasis on construction and engineering.

 Nick has detailed knowledge of the full range of construction issues and has dealt with a wide variety of both contentious and non-contentious matters.
-His experience includes: payment disputes, delay claims, claims for defective works, professional negligence, enforcement of adjudicators’ decisions and recovery of adjudicators’ fees and expenses.
+His experience includes: payment disputes, delay claims, claims for defective works, claims arising from defective construction materials and associated product liability, construction professional negligence, enforcement of adjudicators’ decisions and recovery of adjudicators’ fees and expenses.

 During his GDL and BPTC years Nick was involved with a number of legal advice clinics where he advised clients on a range of matters including employment and housing management issues.